lvntky/ccontainer/README.md

 # CContainer

-CContainer is a comprehensive library of data structures implemented in C. This library provides a variety of container types that are essential for managing collections of data in C programs.
+CContainer is a comprehensive STB style header-only library of data structures implemented in C. This library provides a variety of container types that are essential for managing collections of data in C programs.
 Each container is designed to be efficient, easy to use, and flexible, making CContainer a valuable tool for C developers.
 Features

 - Dynamic Array (Vector)